jj-tsao/reelix-ai/README.md

 ---

-## 🧠 How It Works – Agentic Workflow at a Glance
+## 🧠 Architecture - Agentic Workflow and Recommendation Pipeline

 At runtime, Reelix is a **three-agent system** (Orchestrator → Curator → Explanation) with a sophisticated recommendation engine: